AyushShevde/MindMatters-first/README.md

 ###### Please do not fork, clone, or redistribute this repository without the explicit permission of the repository owner.
+Thank you.

 # MindMatters 🧠